-This Sheet Pan Garlic Herb Salmon, Lobster, + Veggies recipe is the perfect easy dairy-free weeknight meal for the entire family.
-Baby potatoes, sweet potatoes, broccoli, and tomatoes, roasted alongside garlic-herbed Salmon and Lobster tails are jam-packed with bold flavor.
-Packed with heart-healthy Omega-3 fats and lean protein.
-This flavorful dish will be a hit with the whole family, and you'll love how simple it is to prepare and clean up afterward.
-Plus, this recipe makes for a great meal prep option throughout the week for lunch or dinner.
+This Sheet Pan Garlic Herb Salmon, Lobster, + Veggies recipe is the perfect easy weeknight meal for the entire family!
+Baby potatoes, broccolini, corn, and tomatoes, all roasted alongside Salmon and Lobster tails entirely coated in a garlic herbed seasoning; Everything is jam-packed with bold flavor and packed with heart-healthy Omega-3 fats and lean protein.
+This flavorful dish will be a hit in your house and you'll love how simple it is to prepare and clean up afterward.
+Dairy-Free option.

 So I have another sheet pan dinner for you guys, they’re just too darn easy but first what even is a sheet pan dinner?

 Sheet pan dinners can be thought of as an oven-friendly version of a "one pot" meal and y'all know how much I LOVE the ease of a one-pot meal on busy days.
-On the same baking sheet, we will prepare our gorgeous garlic-herbed salmon & lobster, along with some potatoes and ripe cherry tomatoes.
+On the same baking sheet, we will prepare our gorgeous garlic-herbed salmon & lobster, along with some potatoes, tomatoes, corn, and broccolini----all seasoned to perfection.
 Essentially we throw everything onto a sheet pan and pop it in the oven and VOILA dinner is cooked.

 A cooking thermometer is the most convenient tool for this task.
 The internal temperature of salmon fillets, taken from the thickest area, should reach 145 degrees Fahrenheit before they are considered cooked through.
 But if you don't have a thermometer no problem!
 Try grazing the fillet gently with a fork -It's ready to eat when its flesh becomes opaque and easily flakes.